Doanmyvan/Maketing_Channel_Performance_Analysis/README.md

 - **Social Media** has the **highest share rate** proving its strong virality
 - Customer’s loyalty level has little impact on their likelihood of visiting the website through different channels.
 - **Referral** achieves its **highest conversion rate** with the **older age group**

 ## Marketing Recommendation:
-- **Focus on PPC and Referral**, as they deliver the highest conversions, with PPC also achieving the highest CTR at the lowest acquisition cost.
+- Keep **focus on investing in PPC and Referral**, as they deliver the highest conversions, with PPC also achieving the highest CTR at the lowest acquisition cost
 - **Referral should target the older customer** to maximize results
-- Leverage Social Media’s strong share rate to boost organic reach
+- Leverage **Social Media’s** strong share rate to **boost organic reach and increase the vitality**
-- There is a clear positive relationship between ad spend and conversion, so **ensure sufficient budget is allocated to high-performing channels**.
+- There is a clear positive relationship between ad spend and conversion, so **ensure sufficient budget is allocated to high-performing channels**
+- SEO and Email maintain steady performance, suitable for maintaining old customer files